paulkarpenko/us-code-ui/uscode/title-29-labor/chapter-018-employee-retirement-income-security-program.md

 (2)

-  (A) Except as provided in this paragraph, part 1 of subtitle E of this subchapter, relating to withdrawal liability, takes effect on September 26, 1980.
+  (A) Except as provided in this paragraph, part 1 of subtitle E, relating to withdrawal liability, takes effect on September 26, 1980.

-  (B) For purposes of determining withdrawal liability under part 1 of subtitle E of this subchapter, an employer who has withdrawn from a plan shall be considered to have withdrawn from a multiemployer plan if, at the time of the withdrawal, the plan was a multiemployer plan as defined in [section 1301(a)(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1301/a/3&num=0&edition=prelim) as in effect at the time of the withdrawal.
+  (B) For purposes of determining withdrawal liability under part 1 of subtitle E, an employer who has withdrawn from a plan shall be considered to have withdrawn from a multiemployer plan if, at the time of the withdrawal, the plan was a multiemployer plan as defined in [section 1301(a)(3) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title29-section1301/a/3&num=0&edition=prelim) as in effect at the time of the withdrawal.

 (3) Sections 1421 through 1426 11 See References in Text note below. of this title, relating to multiemployer plan reorganization, shall take effect, with respect to each plan, on the first day of the first plan year beginning on or after the earlier of—